 Epidemiology graduate programs are designed to prepare students to work on the medical, social, ethical, economic, and public policy issues related to healthcare.
-Epidemiologists also work on how communities respond to disease and other public health issues around the globe.
+Students that graduate from epidemiology schools may also work on how communities respond to disease and other public health issues around the globe.
 Epidemiology programs draw on many academic disciplines to analyze patterns in health and disease to inform public and private policies.
 There are many epidemiology graduate programs that may lead to a career in this exciting field.

 Graduates from epidemiologist programs may pursue work in research hospitals and universities, public health departments, and global health organizations.
 Some epidemiology graduate programs focus on disease control while others specialize in a number of different areas: biostatistics, health care information, medical statistics, and bioinformatics.
 One of the more popular specializations is in public and international health.
 Students can often enroll part time or full time and take on-campus, online, and hybrid classes.
-They can earn masters of science and PhD degrees like a Masters in Epidemiology, a Masters in Epidemiology and Population Health, and a Doctorate in Preventive Medicine and Public Health.
+They can earn masters of science and PhD degrees like an Epidemiology Masters Programs, a Masters in Epidemiology and Population Health, and a PhD Epidemiology.
 Some epidemiology programs offer graduate certificates, like a Public Health and Environmental Science Graduate Certificate, that may help you gain knowledge this field in a shorter amount of time than a degree program.

 Epidemiology Programs | Choosing the Right Epidemiology Schools

 If you have interest in one of these degrees, you can find an epidemiology graduate program for you by using our filters to search by location, degree type and specialization, and program type (on-campus, online, or hybrid).
 Why wait?
 Learn more about the different degrees in epidemiology at accredited epidemiology schools - colleges and universities today!